org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 Flow
 :   A Flow is the actual sequence of bytes going from the source Endpoint to the destination Endpoint.
 It is carried in ZDP Transit packets.
 This is sometimes referred to as a Traffic Flow.

+## Version

+This document describes version 1 of ZDP.

 # Protocol Stack

 The following diagram shows the abstract ZPR-2020 protocol stack, showing the relationships between the various elements.